codio/knowledge/source/common/settings/user-profile.rst

    .. image:: /img/email-setting.png
       :alt: Change email address

 ..
-Note:: If the user has signed up for Codio account from their LMS, there is no password set for their account.
-The user's LMS password is not passed to Codio, so the user will need to create a :ref:`password <password>` for their Codio account (and of course it is always recommended that the same passwords are not used in different applications).
+Note:: If the user has signed up for a Codio account from their LMS, there is no password set for their account.
+The user's LMS password is not passed to Codio, so the user will need to create a :ref:`password <password>` for their Codio account.

 Delete your account